-The Bioarchaeology Laboratory at Purdue University houses the human skeletal remains from the site of Tombos (on renewing loan from the National Corporation of Antiquities and Musems of Sudan).
+The Bioarchaeology Laboratory at Purdue University houses the human skeletal remains from the site of Tombos.
 Ongoing research in the lab has involved undergraduate and graduate students as well as postdoctoral and visiting scholars on a variety of osteological and paleopathological topics.

 CLICK ON THEIR PHOTOS TO LEARN MORE, OR FOR CONTACT INFORMATION

-Kaitlyn is interested in population demographics and disease patterns in Egypt and the Near East.
+Kaitlyn is interested in osteoporosis and bone loss in the Nile Valley

-Katie's research utilizes the life course approach to examine the impact of Egyptian New Kingdom (c.
-1070 to 1400 BC) colonial power on individuals in Nile Valley.
+Katie's research utilizes the life course approach to examine the impact of Egyptian New Kingdom colonial power on individuals in Nile Valley.